Feels like home: Khyl’s story

 Khyl recently turned 18, but that doesn’t mean the OzChild team, or his foster carer Emily have stopped caring, both are there to help him as he transitions into adulthood and begins the next chapter of his life.

 And Khyl, well he has no plans to leave home just yet.

 “I love living with Emily, this is my family, I’m not going anywhere.”

 And Emily feels exactly the same way!

-This year’s World Care Day theme reminds us not to judge a book by its cover, and Khyl couldn’t agree more.
+Khyl’s story reminds us not to judge a book by its cover, and we couldn’t agree more.

 “My advice to other carers is to be patient with the kids and inclusive, understand what they have been through, like their trauma, most kids in care come with trauma, you can’t expect to get a perfect kid, we have all experienced trauma in some way we are not all just troublemakers though, our life experiences have made us who we are.”